gma/2025.pyconuk.org/src/call-for-proposals.md

   <h3>Classroom Events</h3>
   <p><strong>Share something you know!</strong></p>
-  <p>We have 3 rooms configured in 'classroom' style with round tables, capacity for around 25 people and a projector and screen.
-Sessions are 90 minutes long and are not recorded.</p>
+  <p>We have 3 rooms configured in 'classroom' style with round tables, capacity for around 25 people and a projector and screen.</p>
+  <p>Sessions are 90 minutes long and are not recorded.</p>
 </div>

 <div class="box box_blue">